rixx/books.rixx.de/src/reviews/dorothy-l-sayers/gaudy-night.md

 plan:
   date_added: '2020-02-04'
 related_books:
+- book: connie-willis/to-say-nothing-of-the-dog
+  text: This book is very heavily referenced by Connie Willis in this excellent part of the Oxford Timetravel series.
+- book: lois-mcmaster-bujold/komarr
+  text: It's the same, just with a tad less romance and in sci-fi.
+But trust me, it's the same.
 - book: a-a-milne/winnie-the-pooh
   text: If you enjoy this book, you're probably a nerd for classical education and allusions, so if you had the misfortune of having to learn Latin, why not put it to good use with Winnie Ille Pu?
-- book: connie-willis/to-say-nothing-of-the-dog
-  text: This book is very heavily referenced by Connie Willis in this excellent part of the Oxford Timetravel series.
 - book: dorothy-l-sayers/the-nine-tailors
   text: The previous book in the series.
 - book: dorothy-l-sayers/busmans-honeymoon